 - Literacy development, which involves encouraging children to link sounds and letters and to begin to read and write.
 Children are given access to a wide range of reading materials (books, poems, and other written materials) to spark their interest.

 - Mathematics.
-This involves providing children with opportunities to develop and improve skills in counting, understanding and using numbers, calculating simple addition and subtraction problems; and to describe shapes and spaces, and measure.
+This involves providing children with opportunities to develop and improve skills in counting, understanding and using numbers and numerical patterns, calculating simple addition and subtraction problems; and to describe shapes and spaces, and measure.

 - Understanding the world.
 This helps children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment.

 - Expressive arts and design, which involve enabling children to explore and play with a wide range of media and materials, as well as providing opportunities and encouragement for sharing their thoughts, ideas and feelings through a variety of activities in art, music, movement, dance, role-play, and design and technology.

 “What an amazing setting, I am so happy Sarah comes here and fully enjoys every moment, she always asks for MORE time here.
 Every member of staff has been welcoming and supportive!
 Thank you all very much!!”

 ““What more can I say – Sam is still very happy here and would like to come every day.
 His progress is fantastic, he loves all the activities and all the staff – very happy”

 Jacqui has worked for Noah’s Ark for 28 years and has graduated to manager having previously been deputy manager.
 She has an Early Years Foundation degree at level 5 and says that she finds it an honour to work in such a loving, family oriented pre-school.

 Louise has worked at Noah’s Ark for 18 years and has been the designated safeguarding lead throughout that time.
 She has a level three NVQ.
 She says every day is different and she finds it a privilege to be a part of a child’s life as they develop socially at Noah’s Ark.

 Practitioner NVQ Level 3